Monteseu/Mbox/README.md

 The FxManager (sadly lacking a pooling sys) is meant to take care of every particle.

-There are to very similar levels.
+There are two very similar levels to show the flow.
 You can skip/Go back and restart the level with the keys "N", "B" and "R".